cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

     kubectl exec -it -n kube-system cilium-xxxxx -- cilium status | grep KubeProxyReplacement
     KubeProxyReplacement:   Strict	(eth0)	[NodePort (SNAT, 30000-32767, XDP: NONE), HostPort, ExternalIPs, HostReachableServices (TCP, UDP)]

+Session Affinity
+****************

+Cilium's BPF kube-proxy replacement supports Kubernetes service session affinity.
+Each connection from the same pod or host to a service configured with ``sessionAffinity: ClientIP`` will always select the same service endpoint.
+The default timeout for the affinity is three hours (updated by each request to the service), but it can be configured through Kubernetes' ``sessionAffinityConfig`` if needed.

+The source for the affinity depends on the origin of a request.
+If a request is sent from outside the cluster to the service, the request's source IP address is used for determining the endpoint affinity.
+If a request is sent from inside the cluster - a network namespace cookie of a client.
+The latter was introduced in the 5.7 Linux kernel to implement the affinity at the socket layer at which :ref:`host-services` operates (a source IP is not available there, as the endpoint selection happens before a network packet has been built by kernel).

+The session affinity support is enabled by default for Cilium's kube-proxy replacement.
+For users who run on older kernels which do not support the network namespace cookies, a fallback in-cluster mode is implemented, which is based on a fixed cookie value as a trade-off.
+This makes all applications on the host to select the same service endpoint for a given service with session affinity configured.
+To disable the feature, set ``global.sessionAffinity.enabled=false``.

 Limitations
 ###########